 2) Distraction: It's easy to focus on pain and illness, but this hyper-attention actually makes kids feel worse.
 A simple, effective pain-coping technique is to try to focus on something other than pain, especially something your child finds interesting or engaging.
-Regulating attention can actually affect the experience of pain (see: Gate Control Theory of pain on the Resources page.)
+Regulating attention can actually affect the experience of pain (see: Gate Control Theory of pain, Resources page.)

 Here are some butterflies I've found in the Bay Area:

 The Pipevine Swallowtail lays eggs on a plant called the Dutchman's Pipe, and emerges from its chrysalis in April.
 Males are a beautiful metallic blue-black, and females are brown with white spots.
 They can be found in moist areas like Tilden's Botanical Garden.
 (This one landed on the ground at my feet!)

 The Common Buckeye is easily recognizable by its "eye spots."
 It's thought that eye spots prevent predation by birds by making the butterfly look like a larger animal, like an owl.
 Buckeyes can be found year 'round, often sitting in the middle of a trail.

 The Sara Orangetip is a fast-fluttering butterfly found exclusively on the west coast.
 She likes fields, meadows and open woodlands.
 Look for the bright orange flash on the inside of her wings as she flies.
 If anyone knows who Sara is, please tell me!

 The Western Tiger Swallowtail is one of the largest butterflies in the Bay Area.
 It's easily confused with the (also yellow) Anise Swallowtail, but can be distinguished by the four black stripes on its upper wing.
 If you catch it resting, you can see blue and orange spots along its tail.